ChurchApps/FreeShowWeb/src/routes/docs/styling/+page.md

 ## Backgrounds are key

-Use backgrounds matching the theme of the song, or just abstract shapes, preferable with suttle movements.
+Use backgrounds matching the theme of the song, or just abstract shapes, preferable with subtle movements.
 But don't let the background distract from the song.

 ## Who are your audience?